Time series forecasting from partial observations via Non-negative Matrix Factorization: Proofs

-\subsection{Proof of Theorem 3}
+\subsection{Proof of Theorem \ref{thm:robust}}

 This proof follows the pioneering work~\cite{javadi2017}.
 In this latter paper, the authors consider neither masks $\mathbf T$ nor nonnegative constraints on $\mathbf H$ as in $(\text{mNMF})$.
-Nevertheless, \\ 1/ considering the hard constrained programs \eqref{eq:h_tilde} and \eqref{eq:h_tilde_nonnegative} below;\\ 2/ remarking that it holds $\widetilde{\mathcal D}(\H,\X)\leq{\mathcal D}(\H,\X)$ and $\overline{\mathcal D}(\X,\H)\leq {\mathcal D}(\X,\H)$;\\ then a careful reader can note that their proof extends to masks $\mathbf T$ and nonnegative constraints on~$\mathbf H$.
+Nevertheless, by (1)~considering the hard constrained programs \eqref{eq:h_tilde} and \eqref{eq:h_tilde_nonnegative} below, and (2)~remarking that it holds $\widetilde{\mathcal D}(\H,\X)\leq{\mathcal D}(\H,\X)$ and $\overline{\mathcal D}(\X,\H)\leq {\mathcal D}(\X,\H)$, a careful reader can note that their proof extends to masks~$\mathbf T$ and nonnegative constraints on~$\mathbf H$.
 For sake of completeness we reproduce here the steps that need to be changed in their proof.
-A reading guide of the 60 pages proof of \cite{javadi2017supp} is given in Section~\ref{sec:prop}.
+A reading guide for the 60-page proof of \cite{javadi2017supp} is given in Section~\ref{sec:prop}.

-{\bf Step 1: reduction to hard constrained Programs \eqref{eq:h_tilde} and \eqref{eq:h_tilde_nonnegative}}
+{\bf Step 1: reduction to hard constrained Programs \eqref{eq:h_tilde} and~\eqref{eq:h_tilde_nonnegative}}

 Consider the constrained problem:

 where